the-deep-learners/study-group/README.md

 ![classic Ed Donner](https://github.com/the-deep-learners/study-group/blob/master/wiki-resources/5_cropped.jpg)

-Thank you to [untapt](https://www.untapt.com/) and its visionary, neural net-loving CEO Ed Donner for hosting and subsidising all meetings of the Deep Learning Study Group.
+Thank you to [untapt](https://www.untapt.com/) and its visionary, neural net-loving founder Ed Donner for hosting and subsidising all meetings of the Deep Learning Study Group.

 ***